An Order-Sensitive Conflict Measure for Random Permutation Sets: Introduction

+Although RPST remains in its infancy, its theoretical framework has evolved rapidly.
+In the seminal RPS literature \cite{deng2022random}, Deng introduced the left intersection (LI) and right intersection (RI) operations for ordered focal sets, and extended Dempster's combination rule to the left orthogonal sum (LOS) and right orthogonal sum (ROS).
+Subsequent studies have further enriched RPST in several aspects, including uncertainty measures~\cite{zhou2025limit,li2025improved,liu2026fractal}, distance and divergence measures~\cite{chen2023distance,chen2023permutation,chen2024symmetric}, and information fusion mechanisms ~\cite{zhou2023conjunctive,zhou2024order,wang2024new,su2026bdos,deng2024random,li2025combining}.
+Meanwhile, its theoretical foundations have been further strengthened through matrix-based implementations of core operations~\cite{yang2023matrix}, marginalization methods~\cite{zhou2023marginalization}, and investigations into its information fractal dimension~\cite{zhao2023information,liu2025multifractal}.
+Despite these advances, a key issue remains unresolved: conflict measure in RPST.
 When intelligent systems process information from multiple sources, inconsistent evidence often occurs due to incompletely reliable sources or divergent interpretations, leading to conflicts.
 Understanding, characterizing, and quantifying this conflict is vital when combining information from multiple sources.
-The concept and quantification of conflicts when information is represented by belief functions have been extensively discussed\cite{destercke2013toward,pichon2019several,martin2012conflict,liu2006analyzing,daniel2010conflicts,abellan2021combination,bronevich2022measures,burger2016geometric,de2016multicriteria}.
-In DST, conflict is usually used as an indicator to select appropriate combination rules, discount certain information that lacks reliability, or support decision-making\cite{pichon2019several,liu2006analyzing,pichon2014consistency}.
-However, in RPST, the conflict has only a cursory mention in the original RPS literature\cite{deng2022random}.
+The concept and quantification of conflicts when information is represented by belief functions have been extensively discussed\cite{destercke2013toward,pichon2019several,liu2006analyzing,abellan2021combination,bronevich2022measures,burger2016geometric}.
+In DST, conflict is usually used as an indicator to select appropriate combination rules, discount certain information that lacks reliability, or support decision-making.
+However, in RPST, conflict has received only a cursory mention in the original RPS literature\cite{deng2022random}.
 Deng defines left conflict $\overset{\leftarrow}{K}$ and right conflict $\overset{\rightarrow}{K}$ based on the LI and RI operations, where the conflict between ordered focal sets is determined by whether LI or RI is empty.
 Unlike traditional sets, such judgment conditions cannot effectively reflect order conflicts between permutations.
 For example, the LI or RI of $(\omega_3\omega_2\omega_1)$ and $(\omega_1\omega_2)$ are both non-empty, but it cannot be concluded that there is no conflict between them because the order of the elements is obviously different.
-This also leads to information loss caused by the inability of existing RPS fusion rules\cite{deng2022random,zhou2023conjunctive} to maximize the utilization of the order information in the ordered focal set.
-The conflict measure between RPSs is still a research gap that needs to be urgently resolved.
+This also leads to information loss caused by the inability of existing RPS fusion rules\cite{deng2022random,zhou2023conjunctive,wang2024new,su2026bdos} to maximize the utilization of the order information in the ordered focal set.
+The conflict measure between RPSs remains a critical research gap that needs to be urgently addressed.